dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

   end
 end
 ```
+_listing 6.19: rehashing related methods in the Dict class_

 `rehash_step` is a convenient method, it only calls `rehash` with the parameter 1.
 The parameter to `rehash` dictates how many items it will rehash, that is, move from the main table to the rehashing one.
 Let's look at the method one line at a time: